 Again, to me, it looks, and feels, like a Ponzi scheme.
 Take a bunch of money up front from people who want to win a prize, drag out those contests, sometimes for years, with no awards being given at all, all the while, you continue to get corporate contributions, you pay no taxes (because of the 501(c)3 status), spend (beyond) exorbitantly, pay yourself, and your friends (and even one of your Trustee’s daughters) a ton of money, constantly drumming up support and attention for the contests, which (infinite playback loop here) generate more money….I don’t like it.
 Not one bit.
 But I do like the Huffington Post, and Arianna Huffington is on the Board of Trustees here.
 And I do like Tesla, and what Elon Musk has achieved, and he’s on the Board of Trustees here, too.
 I like a lot of the people and what they “stand for” on this Board of Trustees.
 Hell, I’d probably like Peter Diamandis.
 By all accounts, he sounds interesting and charming and everything, but I can’t unsee what’s going on here.
 I just can’t.
 This is why I don’t want to get grant money.
 I don’t want to be beholden to something, or someone, that isn’t making things better.
 This is why I have a GoFundMe campaign (which I never promote because I feel bad asking for contributions) despite the fact that I can’t keep funding this by myself, spending all of my time doing this…for nothing.
 No one wants to pay someone to help people see what’s going on so we have the impetus to even begin to fight climate change…but there’s tons of money to send a robot into space.
 Go figure.

-Here are links to the 990’s (tax information) for the XPRIZE Foundation, for years 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, and 2013.
-You can decide for yourself (this is all in the public domain).
+Here are links to the 990’s (tax information) for the XPRIZE Foundation, for years 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, and 2013, 2014 and 2015.
+You can decide for yourself (this is all in the public domain) but all I see are ENORMOUS amounts of money spent the people who run the XPrize, including millions per year in salary, and lavish costs on (more) fundraising and travel.
+I can hardly find any money spent on disbursing actual prize money.
 If you’ve never perused a non-profit’s 990 before, first of all, make sure you’re sitting down and you’ve digested your last meal because it can be nauseating, and I’ll give you another one to hold up for comparison.
 This, by the way, goes back to what I was saying about my “gray area,” where, for example, you have someone like Bill McKibben who runs 350.org.
 If you look at 350.org’s 990 (I’ve included their 2013 990 here) and just try to find Bill McKibben’s cut of the gravy train, you won’t.
 Not only because he’s not milking the non-profit system for all it’s worth, but also because the spending and general activities of a group like 350.org are entirely different and more “normal” than the XPRIZE Foundation.
 Sure, trying to get people to fly to the Moon costs a lot, but is it that much more than, for example, the costs associated with saving the planet?
 But the XPRIZE Foundation isn’t funding the actual efforts to fly to the Moon, etc. They’re using other people’s money to do that, and

 I think some might say that Peter Diamandis’ boastful statement about (someone, just not him) dangling $10 million dollars in prize money in front of people to prod them to (eventually) spend $100 million dollars of their own money just to hatch a space tourism business, not to mention the years wasted spent doing it, is the the most arrogant form of hubris ever.